tweksteen/burst/doc/index.rst

   $ sudo pip install abrupt
   $ abrupt
   Generating SSL certificate...
-  CA certificate : /home/tweksteen/.abrupt/ca.pem
+  CA certificate : ~/.abrupt/ca.pem
   Abrupt 0.4
   >>>

 .. note:: The first time you start Abrupt, it will generate a CA certificate.
   This is useful to avoid the exception creation whenever you reach a HTTPS site with the proxy enabled.
 You can install this certificate in your browser.
-Currently, no check is performed by Abrupt on the server side regarding SSL.

 If libxml is installed, Abrupt will uses it to improve accuracy of anomaly detection.
 This dependency is optional.